sudheeshm/movieapp/Readme.md

 # WebJet Movie App
 ------------------

-Build the Application in VS 2017
+Build the Application in VS 2017 with .Net Core 2 and Angular 4.2.5

 Please fill the value for token in
    1. appsettings.json